 We have been fortunate to care for dogs and cats belonging to many people who consider these animals as members of their families, providing these clients with the very latest in diagnostic and surgical procedures.
 We have initiated and coordinated ongoing therapy for cancer patients, including surgery and chemotherapy, with very favorable outcomes.
 Dr. Lee has extensive experience in emergency and critical care and is an invaluable resource in these areas.

 The clinic is open from 7:30am to 6:00pm Monday through Friday and from 7:30am to 12:00pm on Saturdays.
-Boarding animals may be picked up between 4:00 and 5:00pm, if prior arrangements have been made.
-For medical problems, we prefer to work by appointment, but are usually available for emergencies when they arise.
+Boarding animals may be picked up between 4:00 and 5:00pm, if prior arrangements have been made on Sunday's.
+For medical problems, we prefer to work by appointment, but are available for emergencies when they arise.
 We do close for major holidays, but an excellent critical care and emergency service takes calls when we close in the evenings and for holidays.